garden-io/garden/docs/reference/command-reference.md

 Creates a new Garden project.

-This command walks the user through setting up a new Garden project and generates scaffolding based on user input.
+Walks the user through setting up a new Garden project and generates scaffolding based on user input.

 Examples: